Lizstar64/Lizstar64.github.io/_posts/2025-07-27-RA191-WhereInHell.md

 ---
 layout: post
-title: Retro Achievement Mastery 190 - Luigi Puzzle
+title: Retro Achievement Mastery 191 - Where in Hell is Carmen Santiago
 subtitle: Not all homebrew are winners
 categories: RAMastery
-tags: [Retro Achievements, GBA, Homebrew, Mario, Reviews]
+tags: [Retro Achievements, Apple II, Homebrew, Carmen Sandiego, Reviews]
 ---